alexp-sssup/asus-xonar-u1-utils/README.md

     `sudo make install`
 - Start the daemon:
     `sudo xonard /dev/hidraw0`

-    (note it could be another number, check with `ls /dev/hidraw*`)
+## Custom keybinding
+Compiling with `make custom` will make the xonar use custom keybinding, returning keystrokes not available on a standard US keyboard.
+Such keystrokes can be customized for advanced control.
+- Follow installation instructions, substituting `make custom` for your `make` call
-- Bind the keys:
+- Bind the keys

-    - Open your shortcuts (Ubuntu: System Settings -> Keyboard -> Shortcuts)
+In Ubuntu you can add shortcuts from `System Settings -> Keyboard -> Shortcuts`, click on the `+` button on the bottom.
-    - Add the following shortcuts (Ubuntu: click on the `+` button on bottom) (note: it can be another card number, open `alsamixer` and press `F6` to find out)
+Here are some example bindings:
 - Title: `Asus U1 volume up`
     Command: `amixer -q -c 1 set PCM 2%+`
     Shortcut: rotate the volume knob in the desired direction
 - Title: `Asus U1 volume down`
     Command: `amixer -q -c 1 set PCM 2%-`
     Shortcut: rotate the volume knob in the desired direction
 - Title: `Asus U1 toggle play/pause`
     Command: `xdotool key XF86AudioPlay`
     Shortcut: press the volume knob

+## Notes
+- The device number can differ, check with `ls /dev/hidraw*`.
+- The card number can differ, open `alsamixer` and press `F6` to find out.
+- To once shortcuts are set at OS level, you can switch between setups with the following:
+    - `make; sudo make install; sudo xonard /dev/hidraw0`
+    - `make custom; sudo make install; sudo xonard /dev/hidraw0`

 ## Dirty sound fix